 It took 5 or 6 hours until we got to safety, but simplifying our actions, taking one step at a time (and if it was the wrong step, staying in the moment and redirecting) got us to safety.
 We were leaving the hotel room to catch the ferry to New Jersey when I heard that our destination was now the site of the temporary morgue.
 We turned back, made a few phone calls, and found that we needed to go to the other side of Manhattan to the East River to get on the ferry there.
 We changed our plans and were on one of the first ferries out of the city.

-Planning for the next steps is critical.
+During a crisis, planning for the next steps is critical

 As soon as you get your current situation under control, start to plan the next steps.